Last Updated on

 Transport in Taiwan

 When you have a planned itinerary to explore Taiwan, it’s important to know how to get from one place to another.
-Talking about transportation in Taiwan, it is pretty easy and organized.
+Talking about it is pretty easy and organized.
 The fastest means to travel in Taiwan is by train.
 The country has a vast rail network that is well connected to almost all the cities.
 However, the places that are not accessible via train, you can choose to travel there by bus.
-Being one of the main means of transportation, Taiwan boasts an impressive bus network.
+Being one of the main, Taiwan boasts an impressive bus network.
 If your budget supports, you can also travel by air as it helps you save a lot of time.

 For US nationals and European citizens, Taiwan offers 90 days free visa to promote tourism in the country.
 No extension is permitted on the free visa.
 In order to get your free visa (only if you are a US national or European citizen), you must have a valid passport.
 However, if you are from other countries, it’s important to first check the Taiwan visa availability.